 Process printing involves separating your design so that it can be printed in a way that best replicates your artwork.
 Depending on the design/photo there are various ways to print these kind of designs, from as little as 1 colour up to 10 colours.
 Process printing works best on white or light coloured garments, though we can print onto darker fabrics using a simulated process method.
 When printing the simulation process method on Black, a white base is needed which will add an extra colour to the design.
 It is important to note that while the print will still be vibrant and highly detailed, some elements of detail from your original digital file will be slightly lost when printing the design.

-Vinyl Transfers involves process of heat pressing vinyl cut designs onto a garment, our Vinyl printer cuts your custom designs, perfect for creating one-off individual designs without the screen printing set up costs.
-Vinyl transfers are perfect if you were looking for individual team member names and numbers on your printed shirts, as well as promotional garments, hats, double lined jackets and sport and performance wear.
-Keep in mind that vinyl transfers don’t have the long life expectancy as what a regular screen print does, and we cannot colour match to specific Pantone numbers as colours are limited.
+Vinyl Transfers involves heat pressing vinyl cut designs onto a garment.
+Vinyl transfers are perfect if you are looking for individual team member names and numbers on your printed shirts, as well as promotional garments, hats, double lined jackets and sport and performance wear.
+Keep in mind that vinyl transfers don’t have the long life expectancy as a regular screen print and we cannot colour match to specific Pantone numbers since we are limited by the vinyl available.
 If you are supplying your own design, artwork must be supplied in a Vector File .pdf .ai .eps.
 We cannot use bitmap, jpeg or photoshop files.
 If you have any questions regarding vinyl transferring your garments, send us an email, our team will be happy to help you out.

 Screen print Transfers

 Screen print transfers are a premium alternative to vinyl transfers, it involves screen printing your design onto a transfer sheet which is then heat pressed onto the garment.
-Screen print transfers are used where screen printing straight onto something can be quite tricky.
+Screen print transfers are used where screen printing straight onto your garment is not possible.
 Screen print transfers are used for inside neck printing on fleece, and are ideal for hats, double lined jackets and sport and performance garments.